One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Introduction

 \textit{How \textbf{robust} are existing findings on bias and unfairness in coarse-grained personalization regarding four main dimensions: (a) personas, (b) persona cues, (c) evaluation tasks, and (d) models?}

-Specifically, we compare the effects of commonly used persona cues, namely names, explicit mentions and conversation history, on differences in responses across different values of age, gender, or race/ethnicity on English evaluation tasks, as illustrated in Figure~\ref{fig:figure1}.
+Specifically, we compare the effects of commonly used persona cues, namely names, explicit mentions and conversation history, on differences in responses across different values of age, gender, or race/ethnicity on various English evaluation tasks, as illustrated in Figure~\ref{fig:figure1}.

+Our main contributions are (i) a flexible evaluation benchmark for the effect of different persona cues across multiple easily adaptable personas, persona cues, and datasets, and (ii) a detailed analysis of the impact of six different persona cues on bias findings using this benchmark.
 Our results show that the average LLM response for a sociodemographic attribute shows strong correlations across persona cues and LLMs, but different cues result in distinct disparities across personas.
 Which persona cue best emulates effects of human conversation histories, if any, depends on the dataset and sociodemographic variable.
-Finally, highly explicit (but potentially also unnatural) cues lead to a stronger personalization bias compared to more implicit cues.\footnote{Code available at \url{https://github.com/frawee/persona_cues/}}
+Finally, highly explicit (but potentially also unnatural) cues lead to a stronger personalization bias compared to more implicit cues.\footnote{Code available at \url{https://github.com/frawee/persona_cues}.}